 Utah income taxes follow federal requirements for filing returns for deceased individuals.
-First determine which type of Federal return you are required to file, then determine the corresponding Utah return.
+First determine which type of Federal return you are required to file, and then determine the corresponding Utah return.

 A return must be filed for a deceased individual who would have been required to file a Utah income tax return.
 The personal representative, executor, administrator, legal representative, or survivor must sign and file the final return and any other returns still due.

-See the TC-40, Utah Individual Income Tax and instructions or consult a tax preparer to determine whether a return is required.
+See TC-40, Utah Individual Income Tax and instructions or consult a tax preparer to determine whether a return is required.

-If a return is not required, but the taxpayer had tax withheld, a return should be filed to get a refund.
 Persons claiming a refund on behalf of the deceased, other than a surviving spouse, must check the box on the third line of TC-40, page 3, and attach form TC-131, Statement of Person Claiming Refund Due a Deceased Taxpayer, as the first page of the return.

 A surviving spouse is not required to file form TC-131 and should not check the box on TC-40, page 3.